frankt716/cse-191-fall23/rec03.lagda.md

 While propositional logic allows us to talk about things such as "if red is blue then Frank is color blind", its expressivity is rather limited.
 For example, we cannot express "all men are mortal" or "there is a prime number larger than googol" in propositional logic.

-Predicate logic (a.k.a. *first-order logic*) provides a more expressive language.
+Predicate logic (a.k.a. *first-order logic*) provides a more expressive language that allows us to talk about these things.

 ## Predicate